 Debt vs Liabilities – Explanation

 In simple words, debt means the money that one borrows or the loan.
-Liabilities, on the other hand, are the financial responsibilities that a company needs to take care of.
+On the other hand, Liabilities are the financial responsibilities that a company needs to take care of.
 In a way, we can say that debt is part of the liabilities.

 In accounting terms, liabilities represent the firms’ obligation due to past transactions.
 A few common examples of liabilities are Accounts payable, Bonds payable, Deferred revenues, and more.